SophistSolutions/Stroika/Library/ReadMe.txt

-This folder contains all the Stroika Library source code.
+This folder contains all the Stroika Library source code and project files.